BUREAUDONALD-ORG/to-dont-list/content/frontpage/products/2-workshop.md

 #### Workshop

-We think that complex things are often easier than they seem, and that people can do way more than they think.
-During Work Don’t Shop, Donald Roos and Anne de Bruijn guide attendees through some difficult questions — by offering simple exercises that reveal who, what and where they really want to be in a matter of minutes.
+During the workshop, you will write, talk and sketch according to the **ToDon’tList** method: make choices, do less, but do it better.
+You will work alone as well as in teams.
+Take what works for you.

+The first part of the workshop will offer straightforward exercises that reveal who, what and where you want to be in a matter of minutes.
+By making the right choices, you not only gain focus in your life but also your work and projects.
+What is important?
+What do you do and what do you not do?
+How do you stay away from side paths?

-The second part of the workshop — a game — shows them what they can really do creatively; how they are able to find solutions to seemingly unsolvable problems.
-Our game forces you out of your comfort zone.
+The second part of the workshop — the game — shows what you can do creatively; how you can find solutions to seemingly unsolvable problems long before the deadline.
+The game forces you to get out of your comfort zone.
 The imposed limitations and rules of the game stimulate creativity like you wouldn’t believe.

-During the workshop, attendees write, talk and sketch according to the ToDon’tList method.
-They will work alone as well as in teams.
+Find the “Loopholes”.

-This workshop of about 90 minutes works well for groups up to 50 people.
-We offer alternative formats for bigger groups.
+This workshop of about 120 minutes works well for groups up to 50 people.\
+We offer alternative formats for specific events. \
+Price starts at € 950,- excl VAT and travel costs.

 Interested in a workshop?
 Send us a <a data-scroll href="#mail">5 sentence email</a>.